hturnbull93/hturnbull93/README.md

 ## Skills

-### Team-Focused
+### Leadership

 During my final project at Makers, we took on React.
 As the most experienced React developer, I took it upon myself to help my team fill any knowledge gaps.
 I did this by discussing examples I had created with them to test their knowledge of the technology.
 This accelerated our development greatly.

-### Project Organisation

-At Makers we often worked in groups on larger scale projects using XP/Agile methodologies and task tracking methodologies such as Kanban.

-Using these techniques I led the Mission-Ctrl project team through a sprint with the aim to refactor the entire codebase, going from 31 tests with 66% code coverage to 57 tests with 97% coverage, a significant improvement.
+I later led the project team through a sprint with the aim to refactor the entire codebase, going from 31 tests with 66% code coverage to 57 tests with 97% coverage, a significant improvement.

+### Project Management

+At Makers we often worked in groups on larger scale projects using XP/Agile methodologies and task tracking methods such as Kanban.

+During my time as Project Manager at Freedom Tech, I created automated workflows for several of my responsibilities, allowing me to keep track of customer requirements during peak business seasons.

 ### Communication

 <!-- Often I have needed to keep multiple stakeholders informed about progress, be they the project manager, a freelance client, or a teammate.
 Understanding each of their needs and clarifying the meaning of their questions allows me to give them the information they care about in a way they understand. -->

-When communicating with non-technical stakeholders, translating technical details to and from less technical terms is key.
+When communicating with non-technical stakeholders, I translate technical details to and from less technical terms easily.
 Additionally, I have successfully used my ability to communicate, and my experience of good UX/UI design, to persuade clients away from features that would annoy users.

+### Reflection

 I believe the best way to know if you truly understand something is to communicate it clearly to someone else.
 With that in mind I maintain a [Medium blog] of things I learn and want to share my understanding of.